rossetti/KSLBook/docs/07-Chapter7.md

 the first hour of operation.
 Then, instead of getting a sample average across 10 days, we will only get a sample average across 8 days.
 We cannot compute statistics over observations that do not exist.

 A `ResponseInterval` permits collection of statistics over a specific interval, which might repeat.
 Often we want to collect statistics across many intervals according to some timed pattern.
 The `ResponseSchedule` class facilitates the modeling of this situation.
+Figure \@ref(fig:ResponseInterval) presents the `ResponseInterval` class.
+Note that functions exist to add counters and responses to an interval.

 <div class="figure" style="text-align: center">
 <img src="./figures2/ch7/ResponseInterval.png" alt="ResponseInterval Class" width="60%" height="60%" />